MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/partition-assign-vm-gpu.md

     > [!NOTE]
     > If a failure occurs, you need to shutdown the VM, drain the server, and manually fail over the VM to another server.

-1. Run the following command to assign the partition.
+1. To assign the partition, run the following command.

     ```powershell
     Add-VMGpuPartitionAdapter -VMName $VMName
     ```

-1. Run the following command to verify if the partition is assigned:
+1. To verify if the partition is assigned, run the following command.

     ```powershell
     Get-VMGpuPartitionAdapter -VMName $VMName | FL InstancePath,PartitionId,PartitionVfLuid